justland/just-func/books/just-func-handbook/src/hello-just-func.md

 # Hello `just-func`

-No introductory book can live without a hello world example, so here it is.
+No introductory book can call itself introductory without a hello world example, so here it is.

-To write a `just-func` program, you can write it in a JSON file, a YAML, a `.jf` file, or even just a object literal in your language.
+To write a `just-func` program, you can write it in a JSON file, a YAML, a `.jf` file, or even just a nested array in your language.

 For examples throughout the book, we will be writing them in JSON.

-But for a hello world example?
-Let's being lazy and get it over with, alright?

 To write hello world, you need three things: